typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 We’re not quite done; we’re missing a way to *make* `MNil`s and `MCons`es, which `PNil` and `PCons` have already provided for themselves, by virtue of being `case class`es.
-But it’s already pretty clear that a type parameter is a more straightforward way to define this data type.
+But it’s already pretty clear that *a type parameter is a more straightforward way to define this particular data type*.

 The instance creation takes just a bit more scaffolding for our
 examples: